 It is tempting to think that you can simply point out that your opponent is projecting.
-Here is where hypocrisy and whataboutism become crucial.
+Here is where hypocrisy and whataboutism are crucial.
 It is becoming all the more apparent that accusations of hypocrisy are ineffective, especially when made against the GOP/Fox.
 The hypocrisy is baked in at this point.
 In my view, it is a feature, not a bug.
 What Trump’s projection does is force Democrats to respond with accusations of hypocrisy.
 What’s more, the accusation takes the form of whataboutism.
 “You’re saying I’m corrupt?
 What about you?!”

 The key feature of my analysis is the sequence of accusations.
 Since only a few will witness the sequence in order, most people will see equal and opposing accusations.
 But consider two purely hypothetical exchanges between politicians.
 I name the politicians with random variables.